While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 Below are some examples of compelling counter metrics.

-If your north star metric is an engagement metric, such as “average number of times a user clicks within your site”, you should use a counter metric of “total number of users.”
+If your north star metric is an engagement metric, such as “the average of times a user clicks within your site”, you should use a counter metric of “a total of users.”

 Why is that?
 Well, say that you tried to boost the number of times users click by turning key content pages into bite-sized “slideshows.”
 Now, users have to click the “next” button 10 times to be able to get all of the information that they were looking for.